 QuickBooks Contractor has the same inventory functionality as QuickBooks Premier’s base edition.
 Materials turned from a job site can be archived so that your project managers can plan to reuse them on subsequent jobs rather than ordering unnecessary materials.

-QuickBooks Contractor Edition is not fit for
+QuickBooks Contractor Edition is Not Fit for

 Unlike with online software, your off-site certified public accountant (CPA) or bookkeeper will not be able to view your accounts from their office computer.

 Instead, you must create an Accountant’s Copy and email it to your CPA while using QuickBooks Contractor.
-Although this is not a wrong method, it is not one you want to deal with daily or monthly.

-More than five users: QuickBooks Contractor Edition has a maximum concurrent user limit of five.
+QuickBooks Contractor Edition has a maximum concurrent user limit of five.
 However, suppose your construction company has a more extensive accounting department that requires constant access.

 In that case, you’re better off with QuickBooks Enterprise, which supports up to 30 concurrent users and includes a contractor-specific edition.